• Skip to primary navigation

 • soy milk

-2. Instead of using cane sugar, use a healthier sweetener such as a neutral honey, maple syrup etc. And in moderation!
-(If you totally omit the sweetener, it will taste nothing like the Starbucks latte, as matcha by itself has a slightly earthy flavor.)
+2. Use a healthier sweetener: a neutral honey, maple syrup etc instead of cane sugar.
+(Or just use less sugar. you totally omit the sweetener, it will taste nothing like the Starbucks Matcha latte, as matcha by itself has a slightly bitter taste, so I don't recommend that.)

 Variations